biojs-edu/biojs-vis-snipspector/README.md

 ## Support

-If you have any problem or suggestion please open an issue [here](https://github.com/David/snipspector/issues).
+If you have any problem or suggestion please open an issue [here](https://github.com/biojs-edu/biojs-vis-snipspector/issues).

 ## License

 This software is licensed under the Apache 2 license, quoted below.

-Copyright (c) 2015, David
+Copyright (c) 2015, BioJS

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of